CompleteCar

 Paint colours for the 2026 MGS6 EV

-There are six colours available for the MGS6 EV, including Arctic White, Urban Grey, Cosmic Silver, Dynamic Red and Pearl Black, alongside the distinctive Satin Gold finish pictured here.
+There are seven colours available for the MGS6 EV, including Arctic White, Urban Grey, Cosmic Silver, Dynamic Red, Pearl Black and Electric Blue, alongside the distinctive Satin Gold finish pictured here.

 The only solid finish is Arctic White, while the remaining shades are all either metallic or tri-coat options.